yasir-hameed-02/yasir-hameed-02/README.md

 ## 🧩 About Me
 Passionate about understanding **system vulnerabilities**, **network security**, and **digital privacy**.
-I explore how things work at a deeper level and **practice ethical hacking** to build stronger defenses.
+I explore how systems work at a deeper level and **practice ethical hacking** to build stronger defenses.

 ---